Our experience of understanding and investigating the UK’s aquifers is extensive.

 Over the years we have worked on all the UK’s major aquifers and many of the minor aquifers, with a high level of staff retention, this means that clients can have direct access to a team with extensive experience of the aquifers in question.

 A detailed map of key project locations can be viewed by clicking here or on the map below.
 Relevant projects are covered below (aquifers ordered in increasing geological age).

 The Chalk is the UK’s most important aquifer, both in terms of the volume of water abstracted each year but also from a strategic perspective due to its location in the south and east of the country where water resources are at a premium.
-ESI has worked on a large number of projects investigating both the water resources and thermal properties of the Chalk as well as its role in groundwater flooding and as a challenge for dewatering projects.
+ESI, now part of Stantec, has worked on a large number of projects investigating both the water resources and thermal properties of the Chalk as well as its role in groundwater flooding and as a challenge for dewatering projects.

 We have recently carried out a major review of the flow processes in this large block of Chalk (including both the confined Chalk of the London Basin and the North Downs as far west as the Medway).
 The enhanced understanding of the aquifer developed in this study combined with the latest geological models of the area has been used by us to develop a new, regional groundwater model of the aquifer.
 This new model will be the tool used by the Environment Agency and water companies to manage water resources in this area for the next decade.